sstephenson/bats/README.md

 --
 ```

-This option can be used with `-l` as well.
+This option is mutually exclusive with regular expression matching (`-r`).
+When used simultaneously, an error is displayed.

 ##### Regular expression matching

 Regular expression matching, enabled using `-r`, provides the most
 flexibility.
-The assertion fails if the expected output specified as an
+The assertion fails if the unexpected output specified as
-extended regular expression does not match the output.
+an extended regular expression matches the output.

 ```bash
 @test 'refute_output() regular expression matching' {